SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 #### Objectives
 *   Get to know what is Open Science Grid
-*   What resources are open to acadamic researchers
+*   What resources are open to academic researchers
 *   Computation that is a good match for OSG Connect
 *   Computation that is NOT a good match for OSG Connect